Version of iconic Silver Dollar bar likely to reopen in Mandan; city OKs new liquor license

 Flaten is now retired.
 The Police Department declined comment on the potential reopening of the bar.

 Wade Felton still owns the property but will be leasing the bar to Bismarck-based East Main Investments LLC on a contract for deed.
-East Main investments is partially owned by Jason Arenz and Toby and Sherry Kuntz.
+East Main investments is owned by Jason Arenz.
 In a contract for deed, the purchase of a property is financed directly between the owner and buyer; no lender is involved.
 Payments are made periodically until the debt is paid.

 Now under new management, the bar will be able to open once renovations and inspections are completed and all property taxes are paid, according to Mandan City Administrator Jim Neubauer.
 Property taxes are not currently delinquent.